AnantharamanLab/CheckAMG/README.md

   -n MIN_ANNOT, --min_annot MIN_ANNOT
-                        Minimum percentage (0.0-1.0) of genes in a genome/contig required to have been assigned a functional annotation using the CheckAMG database to be considered for contextual analysis. (default: 0.2).
+                        Minimum percentage (0.0-1.0) of genes in a genome/contig required to have been assigned a functional annotation using the CheckAMG database to be considered for contextual analysis. (default:
+                        0.2).
   -c COV_FRACTION, --cov_fraction COV_FRACTION
                         Minimum covered fraction (of the user viral protein) for HMM alignments (default: 0.5).
   -e EVALUE, --evalue EVALUE
-                        Maximum fallback E-value for HMM alignments when database-provided cutoffs are not available (default: 1e-05).
+                        Maximum fallback E-value for HMM alignments when database- provided cutoffs are not available (default: 1e-05).
   -b BIT_SCORE, --bit_score BIT_SCORE
                         Minimum fallback bit score for HMM alignments when database- provided cutoffs are not available (default: 50).